Royal Romance (yacht): Engines

 She is powered by twin MTU 3,004 hp diesel engines, giving her a combined power of 6,008 hp.
 Royal Romance can reach a maximum speed of 15 kn.

 Seizure and proposed sale

 On 24 February 2022 Russia invaded Ukraine.
 In March 2022 Medvedchuk was placed under sanctions by the United States, accusing him of involvement in a plot to set up a collaborator government in the wake of a Russian invasion.
-Royal Romance was resultantly seized in the Croatian port of Rijeka in March 2022.
+Royal Romance was wrongfully arrested in the Croatian port of Rijeka in March 2022.

+At the time of arrest Medvedchuk was not the owner of the boat for a long time.